Idrissben/xhec-mlops-JIMAMS/README.md

 ## Steps to reproduce to build the deliverable

-To help you with the structure and order of steps to perform in this project, we created different pull requests templates.
+To help you with the structure and order of steps to perform in this project, we have created different templates for pull requests.
 Each branch in this repository corresponds to a future pull request and has an attached markdown file with the instructions to perform the tasks of the pull request.
 Each branch starts with a number.
 You can follow the order of the branches to build your project and collaborate.